RHS Growing Guides

 Harvesting

 Quince fruits should be harvested in October or November, when they’ve turned from a light yellow to a golden colour and are extremely aromatic.
-They will not usually ripen fully in UK summers, but leave them on the tree for as long as possible to develop their flavour, then harvest before any frost.
+They won’t usually ripen fully in UK summers, but leave them on the tree for as long as possible to enhance their flavour, then harvest before any frost.

-Quinces should be stored for at least six weeks before use.
-Only pick and store undamaged fruits, placing them in a cool, dark place in slatted wooden or cardboard trays– ensure the fruits don’t touch, and don’t wrap them.
+The fruit should be stored for at least six to eight weeks, to allow it to ‘mellow’ before use.
+Only pick and store undamaged fruits, placing them in a cool, dark place in slatted wooden or cardboard trays – ensure the fruits don’t touch, and don’t wrap them.
 Quinces are strongly aromatic, so avoid storing with other fruits.
-Allow the quinces to ‘mellow’ for six and eight weeks before cooking.
 They will keep for two or three months, so have the benefit of a long season of use.
+Quinces can’t be eaten raw, but can be turned into deliciously aromatic jams, jellies, sweet pies and tarts, and a traditional Spanish quince paste called membrillo.

 Related RHS Guides